nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <br> `stats NUS`
 <br> `stats all`

-* Only one requested condition should be specified at a time.
+* Only one condition should be specified at a time.
 * If there is no available data for the requested faculty or school residence, a message will be displayed to inform users that the requested faculty or School Residence has no available data.